callahan-codes/MIS321-group-project/README.md

 <p>I'm going to create a task list after our next meeting with the exec once we actually start coding.
 Everytime we pull/push from the repo, we will document it in this list so we know what all transactions have happened.
 We will put the pull/push info and a detailed description of what we did.</p>

 <h2>Comment Your Code</h2>
 <p>I haven't looked at yalls code, but comment every line.
 You should already be in that habit, but we need to know whats going on when someone else makes a push.
-The more descriptive, the better; even with the most simple code.</p>
+The more descriptive, the better - even with the most simple code.</p>